 Transportation in Peshtigo River State Forest

-The Old Veterans Lake Campground is located 40 miles northwest of Marinette and 70 miles northwest of Green Bay, Wisconsin.
+The Peshtigo River State Forest is located 40 miles northwest of Marinette and 70 miles north of Green Bay, Wisconsin, in the northeastern section of the state.
 From the closest town, Crivitz, the campground is 16.5 miles northwest.
+The main roads going into the forest include US-141 and WI-180 to the south or east, WI-64 to the south or west, and US-8 or County Road X to the north.

 Wisconsin state parks assess a daily admission fee for all vehicles entering the facility.
 The fees support the operation of Wisconsin state parks, forests, and other recreation areas.
-Guests may purchase a daily or a yearly pass when entering any of the park, forest, and recreation facilities.
+Guests may purchase a daily or a yearly pass when entering any of the parks, forests, and recreation facilities.

 Campgrounds and parking in Peshtigo River State Forest